 What are the benefits/best things about giving or receiving Associate work?

-CF: The chance to earn some money, learn new skills, gain experience and to gain a testimonial.
+CF: The chance to earn some money, learn new skills, gain experience and secure a testimonial.

 GW: With a good Associate, it’s fantastic to have someone there to lighten the load during busy periods who you can trust to work to the same standards as you!